 Address: 44 Nguyễn Thái Bình, Phường Nguyễn Thái Bìn, District 1, Ho Chi Minh

 We’re finally taking the speedboat!
-Phu Quoc Express is a large boat that transports 600 people between Vung Tau and Con Dao daily.
-Enjoy a comfortable and smooth 4-hour ride each way with spacious leg room and the ability to recline your seat.
+Phu Quoc Express is a large boat that transports 600 people between Vung Tau and Con Dao’s Con Son Island daily.
+Enjoy a comfortable and smooth 4-hour ride each way with spacious legroom and the ability to recline your seat.
+It’s also a cheaper way to travel to Con Son Island.

-The combination way of bus and speedboat will save you money depending on which days you travel.
+In conclusion, the combination of taking a bus from HCMC to Vung Tau and speedboat will save you money depending on which days you travel.

 How to Get Around Con Dao